 "When the Enterprise is flung back in time while trying to escape the gravitational pull of a black star, they find themselves in orbit around a 1960's Earth.
 When they are seen by a U.S. Air Force pilot, they beam him aboard but then face the dilemma of what to do with him as he learns more and more about the future.
 They have to review their initial decision to just keep him when historical records show that his yet-to-be-born son will lead Earth's first successful mission to probe Saturn.
 Spock devises a plan to do so while also erasing any memory of recent events."

-It all came down to this: on this day in 1976, The Invisible Man aired its final episode, "An Attempt To Save Face."
+On this day in 1976 (in the U.S.), The Invisible Man aired its final episode, "An Attempt To Save Face."
 Officially, this served as the twelfth episode in the program's only season on original broadcast television, and here's the plot summary as provided by IMDB.com:

 "Dr. Nick Maggio, the inventor of Dermaplex, receives a summons to Chicago where he meets Rojin, the most powerful man in the Eastern Bloc.
 Fearing he will be ousted in favor of a younger man, the Chairman wants a face lift.
 Maggio agrees, but summons the Westins to act as his assistants in case of trouble.
 Once Dan and Kate arrive, the former does some snooping and learns that someone is trying to assassinate the Chairman.
 Dan, his face covered with gauze, takes Rojin's place in the hospital bed, making himself the next target."